Commitment to serving local communities

 For school caterers, continuing to offer their high level of service with the added challenges of returning to school after 3-5 months of closures will be their biggest task.
 We asked school caterers what their main challenges (and solutions) they face ahead of the new school year:

 Q. School catering teams were already strapped for time before the pandemic, how will we be able to implement new safeguarding measures whilst delivering our standard number of meals?

 A. Offering a reduced menu means that kitchens can focus on fewer variation of meals to keep up efficiencies and allow extra time for safeguarding measures.
 Opting for a Grab & Go delivery will also free-up staff from point-of-sale points, making them available for other kitchen duties.

 2. Social distancing and safety for school kitchen staff

 Q. What safeguarding measures are in place to protect kitchen staff?

 A. Whilst these decisions are down to each individual school, we have seen many schools opting for a fully cashless solution by enhancing their technology with online payments and pre-ordering software, which for kitchen staff, would mean a significant reduction in cash handling.

 The future of school catering

-Whilst the future is always changing to meet new demands, one thing remains certain is the fact that public sector caterers are up to the task to change and adapt their service as needed.
+Whilst the future is always changing to meet new demands, one thing that remains certain is the fact that public sector caterers are up to the task to change and adapt their service as needed.

 There are many different routes to take when it comes to food service, which is why it's important to invest in a solution that works for your school.
 For some, that can be the introduction of a pre-ordering app or receiving school payments online.
 For others, schools may be looking to completely innovate their food service.

 That's where we come in.
 Communication between suppliers is vital as we all work together for the greater good and provide innovative solutions to assist catering teams to serve their communities.